Brudihawo/wh1409_dri_rs/README.md

 be limited through calibration in device firmware.
 Although plot shows no jumping in the signal.
 This indicates that no thresholding is taking place.
 ![Pressure](./img/pressure_test.png)

+# libusb Workflow
+This is what i understand so far.
+Shit might be wrong or unsafe tho.

+1. Initialise libusb context
+2. Find device through device descriptor / product or vendor ID
+3. Open the device and obtain a device handle for use with transfers
+4. Claim an interface for transfers / detach kernel driver
+5. Perform transfer
+6. free interface / reattach kernel driver
+7. Close usb device
+8. Deinitialise context